Bridging the phenotype-target gap for molecular generation via multi-objective reinforcement learning: Experiments

 \subsection{Comparison to Target-Based Methods}

-We next compared ExMolRL with three docking-based generative methods: Pocket2Mol~\cite{peng2022pocket2mol}, SampleDock~\cite{xu2021navigating}, and SBMolGen~\cite{ma2021structure}.
+We next compared XMolRL with three docking-based generative methods: SBDD-3D~\cite{luo20213d},Pocket2Mol~\cite{peng2022pocket2mol}, and SBMolGen~\cite{ma2021structure}.
 Similarly, we generated 100 unique molecules using each method for performance evaluation.
-As shown in Table~\ref{tab:target}, ExMolRL outperformed the competing methods in both docking scores and QED.
-Although SampleDock achieved slightly better SA scores, ExMolRL maintained competitive performance and consistently outperformed other baselines.
+As shown in Table~\ref{tab:target}, XMolRL outperformed the competing methods in both docking scores and QED.
 We used EGFR as a representative target to analyze the distribution of evaluation metrics.
-As shown in Figure S2, ExMolRL exhibited substantial advantage over other methods in both docking and QED scores over competing methods, with peaks concentrated in the advantageous region.
-These results demonstrate that ExMolRL effectively leveraged both phenotypic guidance and target-specific docking signals, leading to superior molecular generation performance across multiple evaluation metrics.
+As shown in Figure S3, XMolRL exhibited substantial advantage over competing methods in both docking and QED scores, with peaks concentrated in the advantageous region.
+These results demonstrate that XMolRL effectively leveraged both phenotypic guidance and target-specific docking signals, leading to superior molecular generation performance across multiple evaluation metrics.
+Furthermore, we visualized the docking poses of the top-performing candidate molecules for each target (Figure S4), which indicates that the generated ligands adopt stable and reasonable conformations within the active sites and form effective interactions with key residues.